Ernst Ludwig Kirchner: Die Brücke, 1905-1913

 Their group had a major impact on the evolution of modern art in the 20th century and created the style of Expressionism.
 The group met initially in Kirchner's first studio, which had previously been a butcher's shop.
 Bleyl described it as "that of a real bohemian, full of paintings lying all over the place, drawings, books and artist's materials — much more like an artist's romantic lodgings than the home of a well-organised architecture student".

 Kirchner's studio became a venue which overthrew social conventions to allow casual love-making and frequent nudity.
 Group life-drawing sessions took place using models from the social circle, rather than professionals, and choosing quarter-hour poses to encourage spontaneity.
 Bleyl described one such model, Isabella, a fifteen-year-old girl from the neighbourhood, as "a very lively, beautifully built, joyous individual, without any deformation caused by the silly fashion of the corset and completely suitable to our artistic demands, especially in the blossoming condition of her girlish buds."

 A group manifesto written by Kirchner in 1906 stated that "Everyone who reproduces, directly and without illusion, whatever he senses the urge to create, belongs to us".
 In September and October 1906, the first group exhibition was held, focused on the female nude, in the showroom of K.F.M.
 Seifert and Co. in Dresden.

-In 1906, he met Doris Große, who was his favoured model until 1911.
+In 1906, he met milliner Doris Große, who was his favoured model until 1911.
 Between 1907 and 1911, he stayed during the summer at the Moritzburg lakes and on the island of Fehmarn (which he revisited until 1914) with other Brücke members; his work featured the female nude in natural settings.
 In 1911, he moved to Berlin, where he founded a private art school, MIUM-Institut, in collaboration with Max Pechstein with the aim of promulgating "Moderner Unterricht im Malen" (modern teaching of painting).
-This was not a success and closed the following year, when he also began a relationship with Erna Schilling that lasted the rest of his life.
+This was not a success and closed the following year, when he also began a relationship with dancer Erna Schilling that lasted the rest of his life.

 In 1913, his writing of Chronik der Brücke (Brücke chronicle) led to the ending of the group.
 At this time, he established an individual identity with his first solo exhibition, which took place at the Essen Folkwang Museum.
 During the next two years, he painted a series of "Straßenszenen" (street scenes) showing the streets of Berlin, with the central characters of street walkers.